 SCREEN: Talent adjusting camera binning parameters.TXT: Binning: Effective pixel sizes :108 nm for 1X (no binning) , 4X (4X binning); 78 nm for 2.8X (2X binning).

 Set the exposure time for DNA-PAINT (D-N-A-Paint) acquisition and synchronize it with the spinning disk rotation speed [1].
-Press the Sync button to automatically match compatible rotation speed [2] and inspect the screen for striping artifacts [3].
+Press the Sync button to automatically match compatible rotation speed [2].

 SCREEN: Talent entering the exposure time parameter.

 Talent pressing the Sync button on the spinning disk control pad.

-SCREEN: Display showing image preview checked for striping artifacts.

 Now, configure the laser wavelength, laser power, and filter wheel according to the imager dye spectrum [1].